Appeal Rental Dispute Judgment Services in Dubai

 Where to File a Rental Dispute Appeal in Dubai

-- Real Estate Services Trustee Centres, such as EGSH.
-Consultants review and upload documents, register the appeal through the RDC system, and coordinate the details of the remote hearing.
+Real Estate Services Trustee Centres.
+Authorised centres such as EGSH review and upload documents, register the appeal through the RDC system and coordinate the details of the remote hearing.
+A contractual dispute inquiry may also be filed through the same channel when the matter involves the DLD administrative track rather than the judicial one.

-- RDC Website/Digital Platform.
+RDC Website and Digital Platform.
 Applicants may submit their appeal independently, upload documents and complete fee payment online before attending the tele-litigation session.

 Both methods follow the same judicial workflow.
 The final appeal judgment is issued electronically and becomes legally binding.